 Psychoeducational Groups

-This type of group therapy is facilitated by a leader who presents educational materials about the physical, medical, mental and behavioral impacts of substance abuse.
-Psychoeducational group therapy is most appropriate when clients have limited knowledge or understanding of the potential consequences of substance use.
-This approach can also help clients become ready to seek treatment for addiction and educate families about substance use disorder.
-Group leaders strive to provide knowledge and skills participants can use to make positive choices and changes.
+This type of group therapy involves learning about the physical, medical, mental and behavioral impacts of substance abuse.
+Psychoeducational group therapy is most appropriate for people with limited knowledge or understanding of the potential consequences of substance use.
+This approach can also help patients become ready to seek treatment for addiction and educate families about substance use disorder.

 Skills Development Groups

-In this type of program, counselors teach clients the skills they need to achieve and maintain a substance-free lifestyle.
-The purpose of group therapy with this model is to help participants develop coping skills such as how to relax and handle stress, manage anger, deal with cravings and stay away from substance use triggers.
-During each group session, members role-play with each other and get a chance to see these skills in action.
-Most clients can benefit from learning these skills, but an assessment before the group begins helps the therapists plan relevant educational content.
+In this type of program, therapists teach people the skills they need to achieve and maintain a substance-free lifestyle.
+For example, group members may learn how to relax and handle stress, manage anger, deal with cravings and stay away from substance use triggers.
+During each group session, members role-play with each other and get a chance to put these skills into practice.
+Most patients can benefit from learning these skills, but the therapist may assess the group first to determine the most helpful strategies.

 Support Groups

-Peer support groups provide guidance during the major lifestyle transition that recovery requires.
-Group members develop improved self-confidence and practice interpersonal skills, as well as discussing practical concerns about sober living and other facets of recovery.
+Peer support groups provide guidance during the major lifestyle changes required for recovery and provide a valuable peer support community.
+Group members develop improved self-confidence and practice interpersonal skills, as well as discussing practical concerns about sober living and other aspects of recovery.
 While support groups can be effective at any stage of substance use disorder treatment, they’re especially helpful for people who are new to addiction therapy.
-An advantage of group therapy is that it provides a valuable community of peer support.

 Group Therapy at FHE Health

-If you or someone you know is considering entering into treatment for addiction or mental health challenges, we are here to help.
-Please contact FHE Health to learn more about our approach to group therapy or for intake information.
+If you or someone you know is considering seeking help for addiction or mental health challenges, we are here to help.
+Contact FHE Health to learn more about our approach to group therapy or for admissions information.